-Each HRCC member has previous experience either as a director or as a CEO in formulating, reviewing and/ or approving executive compensation policies, strategies and programs.
+Each HRCC member has previous experience either as a director, a CEO or as an advisor in formulating, reviewing and/or approving executive compensation policies, strategies and programs.
 They bring this breadth of experience to the evaluation and development of Maple Leaf Foods' compensation policies and practices.